mynameisjeoff23/Minecraft-Settings-Transfer/README.md

+Still under construction.
+If you know how to package dependencies into an executable with CMake, please reach out.

 This program makes it so you dont have to set your keybinds (among other things) every time you make a new version of minecraft.

 This is a gui program that guides you through the process of transfering your settings from a previous minecraft version to another one.
 Here is how it works: